microsoft/teams-ai/getting-started/CONCEPTS/USER-AUTH.md

 })
 ```

 The `autoSignIn` property takes a callback that triggers the sign in flow if it returns true.
 It depends on the turn context from which the incomming activity details can be extracted.
-In the above example, the library will not attempt to sign the user in if the incomming activity `commandId` is *"signOutCommand"*.
+In the above example, the library will not attempt to sign the user in if the incoming activity `commandId` is *"signOutCommand"*.

 This is useful if the user should be signed in by default before attempting to interacting with the bot in general.